Board of Occupational Therapy

 Does Wyoming require continuing education hours for license renewal?

-- Yes, applicant’s will renew their license annually, on even years, such as 2020, only licensees who are selected for audit will have to provide the verification of completion of thirty-two (32) contact hours of continuing education which were completed in the previous three years.
-Licensees who do not meet the June 1 deadline will also have to provide verification of thirty-two (32) contact hours of continuing education completed during the previous three (3) years.
+Yes, applicant’s will renew their license annually, on even years, such as 2022, only licensees who are selected for audit will have to provide the verification of completion of twenty-four (24) contact hours of continuing education which were completed in the previous three years.
+Licensees who do not meet the June 1 deadline will also have to provide verification of twenty-four (24) contact hours of continuing education completed during the previous three (3) years.

 Are there specific areas or courses that are required?